AyyyyyPapi/ayyyyypapi.github.io/README.md

 Admittedly, it's easier if you know how music is written, but its here to be GOOFY and have fun over everything else!! :D

+https://onlinesequencer.net/ This is a sequencer ezark used to help write out stuff in case you need some assistance really nailing down your notes.

 ---------------------------------------------------------------------------------------------------------------------------------

 This is the *Current* Syntax for the musical chat: